Python pandas Techniques for Aligning Asynchronous Sensor Data in SPC Automation

 pressure_df = pd.DataFrame({

-'pressure_bar': np.random.normal(4.1, 0.05, 40)
+"pressure_bar": np.random.normal(4.1, 0.05, 40),

 })

-# Enforce monotonic indices and sort (required for merge_asof)
+# Enforce monotonic sort (required for merge_asof)

-torque_df = torque_df.sort_values('timestamp').reset_index(drop=True)
+torque_df = torque_df.sort_values("timestamp").reset_index(drop=True)

-pressure_df = pressure_df.sort_values('timestamp').reset_index(drop=True)
+pressure_df = pressure_df.sort_values("timestamp").reset_index(drop=True)

-# Align with tolerance and backward direction
+# Align with tolerance; backward direction = inherit most recent valid pressure reading

 aligned = pd.merge_asof(

-torque_df, pressure_df,
+torque_df,

 )